17 Unique Things to do in Condesa, Mexico City

 Passed down through generations, this former tamale street vendor became famous once they started selling tecolotas (tortas de chilaquiles) based on their grandmother's recipe.

-Get your hands on one of their tecolatas - a bread roll spread with beans, a scoop of chilaquiles, crumbled cotja cheese, crema and your choice of flattened, breaded chicken milenasa, beef or pork.
+Get your hands on one of their tecolatas - a bread roll spread with beans, a scoop of chilaquiles, crumbled cotjia cheese, crema and your choice of flattened, breaded chicken milenasa, beef or pork.
 It's absolutely messy, so don't forget to grab some napkins!

 This breakfast spot can have long lines.
 We walked past a couple times and the line varied significantly depending on the time and day of the week.
 Don't forget to bring cash - it's around 50 pesos (~$2.65 USD) for each torta, an outstanding value!